Pruthviraj98/pong-P5.js/README.md

 ping pong ball game using p5.js framework

-Extract liabraries folder and save it in main folder alm=ong with all .js files. and then run index.html.
+Extract liabraries folder and save it in main folder along with all .js files. and then run index.html.